quinton-ashley/nostlan/README.md

 -   reverse scroll effect on alternating rows in cover view mode
 -   images only get downloaded once and are stored locally for future use
 -   demo mode you can browse if don't have any games on your computer
--   Windows and macOS supported
+-   Windows and macOS supported!
+-   Linux is also supported but no pre-built binaries are available yet (sorry I still need to figure it out).
+Clone the repo and build on your own if you'd like to start using Bottlenose now.

 ## Supported Emulators